Medicare Procedure and Patient Information

 Information about Medicare patients treated by Dr. Linda R. Nelson, MD, PhD.

 Dr. Linda R. Nelson, MD, PhD is an infertility specialist in Phoenix, AZ specializing in reproductive endocrinology and infertility, gynecology and obstetrics.
 She graduated from University of Miami, Miller School of Medicine.
-Dr. Linda R. Nelson, MD, PhD is affiliated with Dignity Health, District Medical Group and St Joseph's Hospital and Medical Center.
+Dr. Linda R. Nelson, MD, PhD is affiliated with Dignity Health, District Medical Group, St Joseph's Hospital and Medical Center and Dignity Health Arizona.

 Endometrial Ablation